-Read CFI mode is exited by performing a READ/RESET command (F0h).
+Read CFI mode is exited by performing a reset.
 The device returns to read mode unless it entered read CFI mode after an ERASE SUSPEND or PROGRAM SUSPEND command, in which case it returns to erase or program suspend mode.